-We are in the information age where the current challenge is excess information and not the lack of it.
-Excess information is creating more noise and less signals.
-To acquire meaningful knowledge, we have to first separate signals from noise.
-By going deeper on this knowledge you gain insights.
+We are in the information age, where the current challenge is excess information, not the lack of it.
+Excess information creates more noise and fewer signals.
+To acquire meaningful knowledge, we first have to separate signal from noise.
+By going deeper on that knowledge, we gain insights.

 Gaining insights was never meant to be easy.
 How long does it take carbon to crystallize into a diamond?
 How long does it take organic matter to become oil?
-Just like it takes nature millions of years to create a beautiful diamond or oil that has a high calorific value, insights are also the result of distilling information through a long and complex process that takes time.
+Like nature's slow process of creating diamonds or oil, insight comes from distilling information through time, pressure, and attention.

-However, human beings are the only privileged species on the planet that can shortcut this process of gaining insights by exchanging ideas and learning from each other.
+Human beings can shortcut part of this process by exchanging ideas and learning from each other.

 "The best ideas are common property." - Seneca